WHAT YOU SHOULD KNOW:

 Wound and stoma care:

-Ask your surgeon or ostomy specialist for more information about the following ileostomy care steps:
+Ask your healthcare provider or ostomy specialist for more information about the following ileostomy care steps:

 - Carefully wash your incision wound and stoma with warm water.
 If you use soap, make sure to rinse it off well.
 Dry the area and put on new, clean bandages as directed and when you change your pouch.
 Change your bandages when they get wet or dirty.
-Ask your PHP or surgeon for more information on ileostomy care.
+Ask your healthcare provider or healthcare provider for more information on ileostomy care.

 - Empty your pouch when it is 1/3 to 1/2 full.
 If your pouch is too full, it may become heavy and pull on your skin.